accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 </blockquote>

-Note 2 has been removed, as restitution tests on the testing environment show that the case described therein is no longer valid today.
-Except in very specific configuration cases, the content of `title` is never restituted in place of the accessible name.
+Note 2 has been removed, as rendering tests on the testing environment show that the case described therein is no longer valid today.
+Except in very specific configuration cases, the content of `title` is never rendered in place of the accessible name.
 Thus, a `title` that does not include the accessible name can no longer constitute non-compliance with RAWeb.

-For the record, note 2 in RAWeb1:
+For the record, note 2 in RAWeb&nbsp;1:

 <blockquote>